music-suite/music-suite/docs/src/User-Guide.md

 accentAll (pseq [c..g]|/8)
 ```

-You can apply slurs and articulation marks to scores of arbitrary complexity.
+We can apply slurs and articulation marks to scores of arbitrary complexity.
 The library will traverse each phrase in the score and apply the articulations separately.

 For example in this example we're building up a score consisting of three parts and then apply `accent . legato`: